peter-fh/tutoring-ai/prompt/course/MATH_203.md

  - Limits to infinity

 ### Derivatives

-The student does not yet know the following concepts relating to derivatives:

  - The definition of the derivative
  - Derivative rules: Power rule, Product rule, Quotient rule, Chain rule